 COVID-19 timeline: Track the latest developments and look back at how the pandemic evolved

-It's challenging to keep up with the latest developments in the COVID-19 pandemic and the vaccines being created to end it.
-Whether it’s the number of cases and deaths, changes in local and state guidelines, or which vaccine is available and for whom - new information is arriving frequently.
+It's challenging to keep up with the latest developments in the COVID-19 pandemic and the vaccines to fight it.
+Whether it’s the Delta variant surge, the number of new cases or changes in local and state guidelines, information changes frequently.

 For more coronavirus information & FAQs, visit uclahealth.org/coronavirus.